aesthetics at ubc

 faculty

-Dominic Lopes teaches philosophy at UBC and works on depiction, the evaluation of pictures, theories of art and the ontology of art, and computer art and new art forms.
-His book on computer art came out in 2009, and his next book is a book on art and appreciation is on its way.
+Dominic Lopes teaches philosophy at UBC and works on depiction, the evaluation of pictures, theories of art and the ontology of art, computer art and new art forms, and aesthetic value.

 Christopher Mole teaches in Philosophy and in the Cognitive Systems program at UBC.
 His interests in aesthetics focus on the aesthetics of literature.
 He is particularly interested in the relationship between aesthetic value, moral value, and the value of truth.